forestgrape/coronavirus/10_vaccines/vaccine_questions.md

 ### Kinetics of mRNA Vaccines
 The side effects observed for the Pfizer/Biontech vaccine possibly hint some lymphotropism (swollen lymph nodes and herpes zooster) and neurotropism (bell's palsy, headache) for both Moderna and Pfizer.
 * Neuron infections are a main cause of the dangers resulting from mumps and polio.
 Such severe effects do not occur in the case of "mRNA" vaccines as the trials and the ongoing supervision show.
-However a limited but noticeable death of neurones similar as it occurs in one or more MDMA trips could occur.
+However a limited death of neurones could occur: in the range from a sleepless night to one or more MDMA trips ...
 	> Bell's palsy then could be attributed that by chance neurones involved in the facial nerve were knocked off.
 * Lympho-tropism can be bad.
-If the wrong lymphocytes die, an weakening of the immune system can occur: For some this may be herpes zooster which is easy diagnosable from visible changes on the skin for others it may be anything else e.g. some cancer cells may pass undetected and yield cancer in the coming months or years.
+If the wrong lymphocytes die, an weakening of the immune system can occur: For some this may be herpes zooster which is easy diagnosable from visible changes on the skin for others it may be anything else.
+In theory some cancer cells may remain undetected and cause cancer in the coming months or years.

+> The above effects may or may not occur but predictions can only be done when the effects on cells and the tissue tropism is published.

 ### Kinetics of Adenovirus Vaccines